Oral health is crucial to overall health and well-being.

 • A toothbrush should be replaced three to four times each year.

-• Elderly individuals with arthritis or other issues may find handling a toothbrush or floss challenge.
+• Elderly individuals with arthritis or other issues may find handling a toothbrush or floss challenging.
 Using an electric toothbrush might be more convenient for some individuals.
 Others cover the handle of a standard toothbrush with a foam tube or bicycle grip to make it more comfortable to grasp.

 5. After meals, rinse or chew gum.